sdash77/arcgis-python-api/tests/README.md

 ## ./widget

 Contains all the notebooks and javascript code to test the `arcgis-map-ipywidget` functionality.

-## ./sanity

-Self explantory, tests that basic imports of all modules and submodules don't fail, other basic tests.
+Any notebooks in `./widget/integration/automated/` will be run using the `selenium` runner

 ## ./\_suites/

 The .yaml files in this directory represent what is run for our CI/CD systems on pull request, as a regression test, as a full nightly suite, etc. You can make your own .yaml file if you'd like to run a certain mixture of different tests.
 Here's how the file is formatted for reference:

-There are 6 top level keys:
+There are 5 top level keys:

     - `unit_tests_to_run`
-    - `sanity_tests_to_run`
     - `integration_tests_to_run`
     - `nbconvert_notebook_tests_to_run`
         - Run these notebooks using the `nbconvert` as a backend (no browser is opened to run the notebook, no javascript is ran.
 There is no map widget output)